binaryman008/twitter-sentiments-nlp/README.md

 # twitter-sentiments-nlp

-naive bayes model is used rn. accuracy is 0.54 , need improvements by trying other models and dimensionality reduction
+naive bayes model is used rn. accuracy is 0.54 , need improvements by trying other models and dimensionality reduction the link for dataset is here : https://www.kaggle.com/crowdflower/twitter-airline-sentiment